 Big guy anglers will feel right at home with its wide beam, extreme stability, and 375-pound carrying capacity.
 It performs well for a fishing kayak.
 The only thing to be mindful of is the lack of watertight storage compartments.
 Otherwise, this is a solid buy for solid guys!

-Best for Big Waves: Malibu Kayaks X Factor Fish and Dive Kayak
+Best Offshore Kayak: Malibu Kayaks X-13 Fish and Dive Kayak

-There are no two ways around it: the X Factor is an impressive kayak.
+There are no two ways around it: the X-13 is an impressive kayak.
 Malibu really went to the drawing board with a specific goal in mind and didn’t stop until they had built a kayak that ticked all the boxes of a superior fishing kayak.

-The X Factor Fish and Dive Kayak is the perfect kayak for anybody looking for any of the following criteria in a kayak:
+The X-13 Fish and Dive Kayak is the perfect kayak for anybody looking for any of the following criteria in a kayak:

 - If you’re a large guy who needs extra room or cargo capacity to suit your size.